- health and safety

 - building confidence, supporting wellbeing

-In aligning with the above principles and planning, this guidance does not supersede existing health and safety legislation and organisations will continue to abide by these obligations, including the legal duty on employers to conduct risk assessments and engage with health and safety committees.
+In aligning with the above principles and planning, this guidance does not supersede existing health and safety legislation and organisations will continue to abide by these obligations, including the legal duty on employers to conduct risk assessments and engage with health and safety committees (SRSC).

-Specifically on COVID-19, and through all phases of emerging from lockdown, organisations will have regard to general health and safety guidance (For example https://www.hse.gov.uk/news/assets/docs/working-safely-guide.pdf) and to the requirements for reporting cases.
+Specifically on COVID-19, at all protection levels of the Strategic Framework and through all phases of the route map, organisations will have regard to general health and safety guidance and to the requirements for reporting cases.

 Employers must ensure that the risks are controlled so far as is reasonably practicable.
-All employers need to carry out an appropriate COVID-19 risk assessment, as they would for other health and safety related hazards.
+All employers need to have in place an appropriate COVID-19 risk assessment, as they would for other health and safety related hazards.
 This is a risk-led approach to identify and implement sensible measures to control the risks.
 The assessment should consider what measures need to be implemented to protect the health and safety of all staff, students, visitors and contractors.
 These will be influenced by site specific factors.
+See: further advice on carrying out COVID-19 risk assessments.

-Controls should be considered following the hierarchy of control approach, i.e. measures such as working from home, physical distancing, enhanced cleaning regimes should be prioritised with the use of PPE being a measure of last resort..
+Controls should be considered following the hierarchy of control approach, i.e. measures such as working from home and physical distancing, enhanced ventilation and cleaning regimes should be prioritised with the use of PPE being a measure of last resort.
 Outcomes should explain to others what they are required to do and help staff with planning and monitoring to ensure the controls are implemented and remain effective and are updated in the light of emerging evidence or changes in public health advice.

 As a minimum we expect: